sergiodxa/remix-utils/README.md

 #### toSearchParams

+> A better version of this features is supported out of the box by Remix.
+It's recommended to use `await request.formData()` instead.

 This function receives the whole request and returns a promise with an instance of `URLSearchParams`, and the request's body is already parsed.

 ```ts